 - (1) This manual is written on the assumption that all optional functions are added, but the actually delivered device may not have all functions. - The unit names, cable names and various specifications are subject to change without notice.
-Please confirm these before placing an order. - (2) This manual explains general parameters which are operated on the CNC side. - For information about each machine tool, refer to manuals issued from the machine tool builder. - If the descriptions relating to "restrictions" and "allowable conditions" conflict between this manual and the machine tool builder's instruction manual, the later has priority over the former. - (3) This manual is intended to contain as much descriptions as possible even about special operations. - The operations to which no reference is made in this manual should be considered "impossible". - (4) This manual is for the machine tool builders who set up the CNC system. - (5) Do not connect to the pin described as "NC" on the pin assignment table of the connector. - (6) The characteristic values and numerical values without tolerances mentioned in this manual are representative values.
+Please confirm these before placing an order. - (2) This manual explains general parameters which are operated on the CNC side. - For information about each machine tool, refer to manuals issued from the machine tool builder. - If the descriptions relating to "restrictions" and "allowable conditions" conflict between this manual and the machine tool builder's instruction manual, the later has priority over the former. - (3) This manual is intended to contain as much descriptions as possible even about special operations. - The operations to which no reference is made in this manual should be considered "impossible". - (4) The "special display unit" explained in this manual is the display unit incorporated by the machine tool builder, and is not the Mitsubishi Electric standard display unit. - (5) This manual is for the machine tool builders who set up the CNC system. - (6) The control unit for M80VW is mainly used as a control unit to explain the connection, etc. in the drawings on this manual. - (7) Do not connect to the pin described as "NC" on the pin assignment table of the connector. - (8) The characteristic values and numerical values without tolerances mentioned in this manual are representative values.